richendacodes/8-0project/README.md

 <ul>
   <li>Page displays a carousel showing the top book from 5 bestseller lists.</li>
   <li>Click on a book in the carousel, and the top ten books display below.</li>
-  <li>Click on a book, and row appears with NYTimes review, Shop.com API pulls image, price, rating and review.
-User can click through to purchase book.</li>
+  <li>Click on a book, and row appears with NYTimes review, Shop.com API pulls image, price, and the Google Books API will pull the books description.
+Users can click through to purchase book with either shop.com or amazon.com.</li>
   <li>Click on a different book, row clears to show new information.</li>
 </ul>